This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Cook for 3 minutes

-- Add tomato and beef stock
+- Add tomato and beef stock and bring to a boil.

 - Cook until lamb is soft and fork tender (approximately 2 hours)